 - (103) The failure of the Institution is unlikely to result in significant adverse effects on financial stability in Austria or in other Member States.
-This conclusion is supported by the considerations elaborated below. - (104) With regard to the systemic relevance of the Institution, it has not been classified as a Global Systemically Important Bank (G-SIB), a Global Systemically Important Institution (G-SII), or an Other Systemically Important Institution (O-SII).14 - (105) The Institution's total assets amount to EUR [...] by year-end 2021, which represents a market share of [...]%.
-This percentage is significantly below the medium-low size threshold. [...]. - (106) The potential impact resulting from the failure of the Institution on the real economy is considered to be low.
-This conclusion was reached by taking into consideration the share of the Institution in the system-wide volume of banking services using the following indicators: - a) volume of deposits from the private sector in the EU and Austria; - b) volume of loans to the private sector in the EU and Austria; - c) total number of private sector depositors; - d) total number of borrowers; - e) volume of domestic payment transactions; - f) volume of derivatives; and - g) volume of custodian business.
+This conclusion is supported by the considerations elaborated below. - (104) With regard to the systemic relevance of the Institution, it has not been classified as a Global Systemically Important Bank (G-SIB), a Global Systemically Important Institution (G-SII), or an Other Systemically Important Institution (O-SII).14 - (105) The Institution's total assets amount to EUR 3 642 million by year-end 2021, which represents a market share of [...]%.
+This percentage is significantly below the medium-low size threshold.
+The Institution was ranked as the 15th largest credit institution in terms of total assets (ranking reflects group view). - (106) The potential impact resulting from the failure of the Institution on the real economy is considered to be low.
+This conclusion was reached by taking into consideration the share of the Institution in the system-wide volume of banking services using the following indicators: - a) volume of deposits from the private sector in the EU and Austria; - b) volume of loans to the private sector in the EU and Austria;

+- c) total number of private sector depositors;

+- d) total number of borrowers;

+- e) volume of domestic payment transactions;

+- f) volume of derivatives; and

+- g) volume of custodian business.